The Very Best Things To Do In Playa del Carmen

 Where to Eat In Playa del Carmen

 One of the must-do activities in Playa del Carmen is eating!
-Mexico is renowned for its amazing food, and while I wouldn’t say that Playa has the best representation of Mexican cuisine, there is certainly a plethora of incredible restaurants.
+MexIco is renowned for its amazing food; however, while I wouldn’t say that Playa has the best representation of Mexican cuisine, there are certainly a plethora of incredible restaurants available.

 Here are a few of my favorite spots…